 Single Motor Circuit: The rules for specifying the size of components of a motor branch circuit are found in Article 430.
 The conductor is sized according to the rule in 430.22.
-Look up the full-load current of the motor in either Table 430.248 or Table 430.250, and multiply that current by 1.25.
+Look up the full-load current of the motor in either Table 430.148 or Table 430.150, and multiply that current by 1.25.
 This is the minimum allowable ampacity of the conductors.
-Generally circuit breakers and terminals in motor circuits are rated at 75°C, therefore, the 75°C column of Table 310.15(B)(16) can be used.
-Common 3-phase motors are generally design B, design C, or design D and thus according to 110.14(C)(1)(a)(4) it is permitted to use the 75°C column of Table 310.15(B)(16) provided the conductors have 75°C rated insulation.
+Generally circuit breakers, and terminals in motor circuits are rated at 75°C, therefore, the 75°C column of Table 310.16 can be used.
+If the temperature of the conductor and circuit breaker is not specified and the wire size is size 1 AWG and smaller, assume the 60°C column of Table 310.16.
 Look up the conductor size directly from the table.
 For example, if the motor draws 15.2 amperes, multiply by 1.25 to get 19 amperes.
 This is a size 14 AWG copper conductor.
 When sizing the branch-circuit short-circuit and ground fault device, (fuse or circuit breaker), look up the multiplier from Table 430.52.
-Then multiply the full-load current by this multiplier and look up the next standard rating overcurrent device in 240.6(A) that is equal to or higher than the ampere value determined.
+Then look up the next standard rating overcurrent device (240.6) that is higher than the number determined.
 For example, assume time-delay fuses are used and the motor draws 15.2 amperes.
 Find the multiplier of 1.75 from Table 430.52.
 The maximum rating overcurrent device permitted for a normal starting motor is 15.2 amperes times 1.75 equals 26.6 amperes.
-Round up to a 30 ampere overcurrent device, 430.52(C)(1) Ex 1.
-Also know the rules for sizing running overcurrent protection from 430.32.
+Round up to a 30 ampere overcurrent device.
+Know the rules for sizing running overcurrent protection from 430.32.

-Wound-Rotor Motor: A wound-rotor motor is a 3-phase induction motor with windings on the rotor instead of an aluminum squirrel cage.
+Wound-Rotor Motor: A wound-rotor motor is a 3-phase induction motor with windings on the rotor instead of aluminum rotor bars.
 There are slip rings so the rotor circuit can be run to a remote set of resistors.
 The rotor circuit is called the secondary of the wound-rotor motor.
 When the stator field winding is energized with 3-phase power, current is induced into the windings in the rotor.
 By placing resistance in series with the rotor windings, the inrush current of the motor and speed of acceleration can be controlled to some extent.
 A typical wound-rotor motor circuit has supply conductors running to a controller then to the motor.
 This part of the circuit is sized just like any other single-motor branch circuit.
 There is often a set of secondary wires running from the motor back to the controller.
 The full-load secondary current must be shown on the motor nameplate and given in the problem.
-The conductors from the motor back to the controller are sized at 1.25 times the full-load secondary current, 430.23(A).
+The conductors from the motor back to the controller are sized at 1.25 times the full-load secondary current (430.23(A)).
 The resistors may be located in an enclosure separate from the controller.
 If that is the case, those conductors will not be carrying the full-load secondary current.
 The secondary full-load current would then be multiplied by the appropriate factor found in Table 430.23(C).
 Any question would have to give the information necessary to use the table.
 Figure 2 shows a wound-rotor motor circuit.